ks-suraj/QN-AI-Voice-Receptionist-System/Assignment Response/5-API_Pseudo_Code.md

 8. Idempotency helpers (safe area to retry) :
 ```
 def write_once(op_id, action):
-    # try to reserve this operation
+    # trying to reserve this operation for smoothness
     reserved = redis_setnx(op_id, "in-progress", ttl=3600)
     if not reserved:
         # someone else already did this operation